garden-io/garden/docs/examples/simple-project.md

 # Simple Project

-In this guide, we'll walk you through configuring a simple project to run on the Garden framework.
+In this guide, we'll walk you through configuring a simple project to run on Garden.
 The project will consist of two Dockerized web services that communicate with one another, along with unit and integration tests.

 In what follows you'll learn how to: